Three reasons why Kathleen Raine’s 'The Story of Three Water Drops' is a Christmas classic

 In conclusion, I’m certain that The Story of Three Water Drops should be considered a Christmas classic – and surely there are animators out there who’d enjoy making a modern version?
 All that remains is to wrap up with the words of the author herself in Message from Home:

 'Of all created things the source is one,

 Simple, single as love;'

 Ps.
-If you're eager to learn more about Kathleen's incredible life, get ready for my new novel The Rowan Tree in 2022!
+If you're eager to learn more about Kathleen's incredible life, get ready for my new novel The Rowan Tree (Valley Press, 2023)!